TheOdinProject/curriculum/rails/advanced_topics.md

 ## Advanced Layouts: Nesting Layouts and Passing Information

 We got pretty good coverage of view layouts in the lesson on Views but one other topic involves rendering multiple layouts for one page, which allows you to create unique sections that still reuse a lot of the stylings that you might want to keep consistent across your whole site (e.g. the footer).
 For example, maybe the user pages should have a different styling than your home page.
-The first thought might be to try and have a different stylesheet for each layout but rememebr that Rails' Asset Pipeline jams all your stylesheets together anyway.
+The first thought might be to try and have a different stylesheet for each layout but remember that Rails' Asset Pipeline jams all your stylesheets together anyway.

-A better way of doing things is to tell your layout to do some stuff and then render *another* layout using the `render :template => "your_layout.html.erb"` method.
-You can also pass information from the first layout to the on it renders by using the `#content_for` method.
+A better way of doing things is to tell your layout to do some stuff (whatever you might normally have your layout do) and then render *another* layout using the `render :template => "your_layout.html.erb"` method.
+You are sort of using your layouts like a view might use a view partial.

+You can also pass information from the first layout to the one it renders by using the `#content_for` method.
 This lets you create logic in your main layout that is dependent on what is passed by your individual layout files... the possibilities are endless.

 For instance, you might have a specific layout file for your static pages called `app/views/layouts/static_pages.html.erb`.
 This file will be rendered by default (if it exists) for views generated from your StaticPagesController (which is a Rails default).
 Let's say, though, that you want your static pages to look almost identical to the rest of the site but you don't want the navbar to appear across the top.